NAJIYA-NS/skip-size-selector/README.md

 Deployment scripts and continuous integration setup

-👩‍💻 Author
-Najiya
-Frontend Developer | UX/UI Enthusiast

-📄 License
-This project is created for a coding challenge and not licensed for commercial use.

 Appendix: Create React App Information
 This project was bootstrapped with Create React App.
 For details on available scripts, deployment, and advanced configuration, see the official documentation.